tkrausjr/image-mover/README.md

 Run as a Docker Container or locally with Python already installed.

 ## Requirements
+If running locally as a script you will need Docker CLI installed.
 Network access to SRC and DST Docker Registries.
 Only tested with Python 3.6.1